Vertigo Treatment in Wasilla

 Types of Vertigo

 Vestibular Neuritis and Labyrinthitis are inflammatory conditions affecting the inner ear.
-Vestibular Neuritis typically stems from a viral infection that causes inflammation of the vestibular nerve, resulting in sudden and severe vertigo.
+Vestibular Neuritis typically stems from a viral infection that causes inflammation of the vestibular nerve, resulting in sudden and severe dizziness.
 Labyrinthitis, on the other hand, involves inflammation of both the vestibular and auditory systems, which can lead to not only dizziness but also hearing loss and tinnitus.

 Meniere’s Disease is a chronic condition characterized by episodes of vertigo, ringing in the ears (tinnitus), and fluctuating hearing loss.
 It is believed to result from an accumulation of fluid in the inner ear, which can disrupt normal balance and auditory functions.
 Managing Meniere’s Disease often involves lifestyle changes and therapeutic interventions.